Watch Bob Dylan Do The ‘Cut-Up’ Technique

 Bob Dylan - Swingin’ Pig / Youtube

 This was also the time where Dylan learned of the artistic technique, cut-up.
 It was the multi-faceted artist Brion Gysin that showed American beat author William Burroughs the said technique before it was popularized.
-The latter explained when an artist could use the technique, saying: “In fact, all street shots from movie or still cameras are by the unpredictable factors of passers-by and juxtaposition cut-ups.
+The latter explained when an artist could use the technique, saying that it was spontaneity that fueled the beauty of art whether it be photography or prose and poetry.

 Watch Dylan demonstrate the technique for the creation of Blonde on Blonde in the video below.